giahuy2201/Type/README.md

    <img src="images/themes/seed_pencil.png" width="130px">

+- I am still working on the custom theme feature.
+The source code has become large, so I considering changing the design which may take a while.

 [Try](https://giahuy2201.github.io/Type) and see it yourself!

 ## Issues

-To be updated
+- The code is hard to read.

 ## Notes

-- I also included a sketch design file for those interested in; I am not a desginer though.
+- I also includes a sketch design file in case you are interested in; I am not a desginer though.